Police arrest dozens as they break up pro-Palestinian protests at several US universities - KESQ

 In a letter confirming Friday’s arrests, she wrote that her responsibility is “to make sure that the campus is physically safe and functioning for everyone … and that everyone feels free to express their views.”
 The encampment, she wrote, “increasingly made it impossible to meet all these obligations.”

-Associated Press journalists Christopher L. Keller and Scott Sonner contributed to this report.
+Associated Press journalists Christopher L. Keller, Scott Sonner and Scott Bauer contributed to this report.